Appreciative inquiry as "sustainable design factory": a conversation with David Cooperrider

 Posted 9.6.13Weatherhead School of Management professor David Cooperrider discusses appreciative inquiry as sustainable design factory

-David Cooperrider, PhD, Fairmount Minerals Professor of Social Entrepreneurship, invented the change management method known as appreciative inquiry (AI) when he was still a doctoral student at Weatherhead in the 1980s.
+David Cooperrider, PhD, Fairmount Santrol Professor of Appreciative Inquiry, invented the change management method known as appreciative inquiry (AI) when he was still a doctoral student at Weatherhead in the 1980s.
 What sets AI apart from other organizational development techniques is its focus on the positive--on what’s working in an organization, rather than what’s not working.
 The method has proponents worldwide, including Kofi Annan and the Dalai Lama.

 Five years ago, Tom Gallagher, CEO of the trade organization Dairy Management Inc., asked Cooperrider to facilitate an appreciative inquiry summit for the entire U.S. dairy industry to kickstart its sustainability efforts.
 In 2013, Cooperrider facilitated the second annual U.S. Dairy Sustainability Awards celebrating how far the industry has come.
 We caught up with him to learn more about the project and how the practice of AI is evolving.